namor5772/WeatherStation/RaspberryPI/README.md

 * cd home/pi
 * mkdir roman (or your own name)

 All the files are listed here with their required directories and will be explained and/or setup in the following sections.
-You can do this now with the supplied links if you are using Git from the Raspberry PI or any other method like a USB stick or WinSCP from a Windows 10 PC.
+You can download them now with the supplied links if you are using Git from the Raspberry PI or any other method like a USB stick or WinSCP from a Windows 10 PC.

 | File | Directory | Description |
 | --- | --- | --- |